Rental car insurance: Choosing your coverage wisely

-Whether you buy coverage from a rental agency or use your own car insurance coverage, it's wise to make certain you have enough insurance to pay for costly repairs if you suffer an accident in a rental car.
+Whether you buy coverage from a rental agency or use your own car insurance, it's wise to make certain you have enough insurance to pay for costly repairs if you suffer an accident in a rental car.

 Which insurance works best as rental car insurance?